Draycote Water is a large (700 acre) reservoir just outside Dunchurch on the A426 between Southam and Dunchurch. It is accessible from:

 - M6 J1, take A426, follow signs for Rugby into the town, then continue on the A426 to Dunchurch.

-need spares, there is a chandlery on site, open 7 days a week who can occasionally supply the part you need.
+spares, there is a chandlery on site, open 7 days a week who can supply the parts you need.

 Draycote Water Sailing Club website is here